 INVENTORY ACCURACY DETERIORATION

-deterioration is a starting point for evaluating impacts of
+a starting point for evaluating impacts of RFID counts.
+The

-life cases responsible persons in stores can give good
+responsible persons in stores can give good estimates and

-estimates and explanations from their experience.
-For generic
+explanations from their experience.
+For generic analysis a

-analysis a mathematical model is useful, with mathematical model it
+mathematical model is useful, with mathematical model it is easy to

 INVENTORY ACCURACY DETERIORATION